wp-plugins/wp-awesome-announcements/readme.txt

 * No Post Description Limits.

 = About the Author =
-A product by H2CWEB.NET [WordPress Team](http://h2cweb.net).
+A product by Jewel Theme [WordPress Team](http://jeweltheme.com).

 = Problems and Support =
-To get faster response You can drop a mail in our website [Contact Page](http://h2cweb.net/contact-us/).
+To get faster response You can create a Topics our Website  [Support Forum] [Contact Page]( http://jeweltheme.com/support/forum/wp-awesome-announcements).
 If you have any query about WP Awesome Announcements then please check our [F.A.Q](http://wordpress.org/plugins/wp-awesome-announcements/faq/).

 = Comments, Feedback and Request Features =
-Please give your valueable suggestions, comments, and feedbacks about this plugin or, any ideas about WordPress Plugin just drop a [message to us](http://h2cweb.net/contact-us).
+Please give your valueable suggestions, comments, and feedbacks about this plugin or, any ideas about WordPress Plugin You can create a Topics our Website  [Support Forum]( http://jeweltheme.com/support/forum/wp-awesome-announcements).
 We are waiting for hearing from you!!!

 This plugin is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).